danielfrees/causalign/README.md

 # CausalSent
-Extension of Bansal et al. (2023)'s work using Riesz Representer learning to estimate average treatment effect of words on sentiment outputs.
+Riesz Representer learning to estimate average treatment effect of words on sentiment outputs.
 Regularization of sentiment modeling based on adherence to running average ATE.
 Architecture optimizations
 + modularization + realistic data augmentation are a few of the critical extensions of the original experimental work.